Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB89', 'Adding Support for Custom Flex Controls')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB89.aspx">KB89</a> Adding Support for Custom Flex Controls

 By default the Rapise Flex library supports a wide variety of Flex controls which will be capable of testing the majority of application.
 However sometimes there will be an unknown objects which will be learnt as a generic object with FlexObject flavor.
-The article describes support for such custom Flex controls:
+The article describes support for such custom Flex controls.
+This article is obsolete.
+Flex support was removed from Rapise since Flex is dead already for a long time.

 ### <a onclick="return RegisterKbClick('KB87', 'Using Rapise to Validate Display of Data Grid Data')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB87.aspx">KB87</a> Using Rapise to Validate Display of Data Grid Data